satbyy/go-noto-universal/README.md

 Temporal, i.e., time-based fonts are:

-- **Go Noto Current** -- combines 80+ Noto fonts of scripts which are in current, daily usage.
+- **Go Noto Current** -- combines 80+ Noto Fonts of scripts which are in current, daily usage.
 It is a superset of all the "[Regional Fonts](#regional-fonts)" (see below) excluding historical or specialty fonts.
 It includes support for Chinese, Japanese and Korean (CJK) too, using the [Unihan IICore][1] subset.
-- **Go Noto Ancient** -- combines 70+ Noto fonts of ancient, historical or liturgical scripts which are not used widely today.
+- **Go Noto Ancient** -- combines 70+ Noto Fonts of ancient, historical or liturgical scripts which are not used widely today.
 This font is probably useful for research or scholarly purposes or language enthusiasts.
 This font does not support any CJK.